 Pinterest has a prominent discovery and inspirational component that is reflected in the neatness and beauty of the pictures shown.

-You might be tricked into thinking that their audience resembles the tireless feed-scrollers of Facebook or Instagram, but you’d be wrong: pinners are a ready-to-shop audience.
+You might be tricked into thinking that their target audience resembles the tireless feed-scrollers of Facebook or Instagram, but you’d be wrong: pinners are a ready-to-shop audience.
 In the last year, the platform has developed into a real discovery and shopping engine.
 Pinterest puts your brand in front of people looking for ideas and products.
-The more users interact with pins, the more the platform is learning about their tastes and will send personalized suggestions based on that history.
-Every brand has an opportunity to sell and up-sell.

 Marketing and Growth Goals

-A Pinterest marketing strategy can prove beneficial for long term results and can fit into many different stages of your acquisition funnel.
-When your pins become ads, you can boost brand awareness but also drive sales and increase conversions.
 While some ads and videos work well for top-funnel traffic, others can help you drive conversion goals like app installs.
-If you would like Pinterest to showcase your products, you can also integrate your catalog and feed into the platform.
+If you would like Pinterest to showcase your products, you can also integrate your product catalog and feed into the platform.
 This last opportunity is obviously the one that could grow your business the most.
-Here are other reasons you should consider Pinterest marketing strategy:

 - The ad formats are as attractive as the ones on other platforms, if not more so.